Should I Have Asked My Friend Not to Bring Her Baby to Movie Night?

 Here's where the conflict arises.
 Sarah asked if she could bring her baby to our movie night.

-Sarah seemed understanding at the moment, but later got upset and said I was excluding her due to her having a baby.
-She mentioned how she couldn't leave her baby with a sitter yet since it's still young.
+Sarah seemed understanding at the moment but later got upset and said I was excluding her because she had a baby.
+She mentioned how she couldn't leave her baby with a sitter yet since it's still so young.

 I honestly don't know if I'm wrong here.